PKU-Alignment/omnisafe/docs/source/index.rst

         If you have only basic knowledge of linear algebra and probability theory and are new to machine learning, we recommend starting with the mathematical fundamentals section of this tutorial.

     .. grid-item-card::
-        :class-item: sd-font-weight-bold
         :class-header: sd-bg-info sd-text-white sd-font-weight-bold
         :class-card: sd-outline-info  sd-rounded-1
         :columns: 12 6 6 4

         For Average Users
         ^^^^^^^^^^^^^^^^^
-        If you have a general understanding of RL algorithms but need to familiarize yourself with Safe RL, this tutorial introduces it so you can get started quickly.
+        If you have a general understanding of RL algorithms but need to familiarize yourself with Safe RL, this tutorial introduces some classic Safe RL algorithms to you so you can get started quickly.

     .. grid-item-card::
-        :class-item: sd-font-weight-bold
         :class-header: sd-bg-primary sd-text-white sd-font-weight-bold
         :class-card: sd-outline-primary  sd-rounded-1
         :columns: 12 6 6 4

         For Experts
         ^^^^^^^^^^^
         If you are already an expert in the field of RL, our tutorial can still offer you new insights with its systematic introduction to Safe RL algorithms.
-Furthermore, it will enable you to quickly design your own algorithms using OmniSafe.
+Furthermore, it will enable you to quickly design your own algorithms.

 Why We Built This